pprachas/ABC_dataset/ML/README.md

 Once the graphs are in PyG datasets, the remaining codes can be used.

+The protocols are shuffling and splitting the data into train, validation and test can also be found here.

 ## PointNet++ Implementation (Pointnet_layer.py)
 This code is our implementation of the PointNet++ layer as well as the ML architecture.
 The original paper of PointNet++ can be found [here](https://arxiv.org/abs/1706.02413).